ANL-CESAR/SimpleMOC-kernel/README.txt

 The scope of this kernel is essentially the inner-loop of SimpleMOC, i.e., the attentuation of neutron fluxes across an individual geometrical segment.
-This kernel captures approximately 90% of the runtime of the full application, and is therefore useful for analyzing optimization methods and performance implications for exascale supercomputer architectures.
+This kernel composes approximately 92% of the walltime of the full application, and is therefore useful for analyzing optimization methods and performance implications for exascale supercomputer architectures.